-The relationships of neurosis, psychosis, and also perversion depend on the situation of each one with regard to the process, and on the manner in which each one represents a mode of interruption of the process, a residual bit of ground to which one still clings so as not to be carried off by the deterritorialized flows of desire . . . sometimes the process is caught in the trap and made to turn about within the triangle, sometimes it takes itself as an end-in-itself . . .
+The relationships of neurosis, psychosis, and also perversion depend on the situation of each one with regard to the process, and on the manner in which each one represents a mode of interruption of the process, a residual bit of ground to which one still clings so as not to be carried off by the deterritorialized flows of desire. . . . sometimes the process is caught in the trap and made to turn about within the triangle, sometimes it takes itself as an end-in-itself. . . .
 Each of these forms has schizophrenia as a foundation; schizophrenia as a process is the only universal.
 (136)

 I want to draw attention to what happens when the process of flows and blocks is interrupted: the process can take “itself as an end-in-itself” or it can get “caught in the trap and made to turn about within the triangle.”
-Certainly, Brummell’s perverse body art was always in danger of being carried off by the flows of desire; that in itself is a strong rationale for his excessively straightening costume that barely allowed movement, and his express rejection of desire, particular of the alimentary kind of which the Regent was so fond.
-But when it took itself as an end-in-itself—when the flows of desire that his body art suggestively emitted and the straightening costume become a closed circuit, then his desire turns inward, thus fending off—quite perversely—the socius.
-His body-without- organs becomes the entire world for him; free of familial repression, desiring production is all the social production he finds necessary.
+Certainly, Brummell’s perverse body art was always in danger of being carried off by the flows of desire; that in itself is a strong rationale for his excessively straightening costume that barely allowed movement and his express rejection of desire, particular of the alimentary kind of which the Regent was so fond.
+But when it took itself as an end-in-itself—when both the flows of desire that his body art suggestively emitted and the straightening costume become a closed circuit—then his desire turned inward, thus fending off, quite perversely, the socius.
+His body without organs becomes the entire world for him; free of familial repression, desiring production is all the social production he finds necessary.
 This is Brummell at his most self-infatuated height.
-But entrapment reverses this situation; once caught in the trap of Oedipus (daddy-mommy-me), the process is “made to turn about within the triangle”—not the Oedipal one, but the neurosis-perversion-psychosis one (Deleuze and Guattari 136).
+But entrapment reverses this situation; once caught in the trap of Oedipus (daddy-mommy-me), the process is “made to turn about within the triangle”—not the Oedipal one, but the neurosis-perversion-psychosis one.
 One turn of the dial, perversion into psychosis, artist into schizo, and back to neurotic.
-Neurosis makes one subject all over again to Oedipal castration and the “I” as a walking incompletion, an I-lack.
+Neurosis makes one subject all over again to Oedipal castration and the “I,” as a walking incompletion, an I-lack.
 This was Brummell’s fate, to be Oedipalized all over again.

-I want to suggest that it drove him over the wall in a move characteristic of the Romantic socius generally, due to its psychotic condition of the missing phallus (a mad king, and a Regent incapacitated by Parliament), the non-signifying symbolic, and surplus jouissance (rampant desire played out in bizarre feasts and extravaganzas).
-Each of the ways the process can be interrupted “has schizophrenia as a foundation: schizophrenia as a process is the only universal.
-Schizophrenia is at once the wall, the breaking through this wall, and the failures of this breakthrough” (Deleuze and Guattari 136; emphasis mine).
+I want to suggest that it drove him over the wall in a move characteristic of the Romantic socius generally, due to its psychotic condition of the missing phallus (a mad king and a Regent incapacitated by Parliament), the nonsignifying Symbolic, and surplus jouissance (rampant desire played out in bizarre feasts and extravaganzas).
+Each of the ways the process can be interrupted “has schizophrenia as a foundation; schizophrenia as a process is the only universal.
+Schizophrenia is at once the wall, the breaking through this wall, and the failures of this breakthrough” (Deleuze and Guattari 136; emphasis added).
 It is the pissing on walls that is Brummell’s metaphorical signature.
 His acting out at once describes the wall, suggests its defacing and breaking, and anticipates his own failure to be other than contained by it.
 Just a joke after all, this little jest.